A Look Inside Hosted e-Discovery Pricing

 all the licensing fees and royalty costs that a 3rd party service

-required to pay; with a lower cost basis, they can price more
+provider is required to pay; with a lower cost basis, they can price more

 competitively or have room to make price concessions.